- Price: $2,945 – $5,495

 If you’re looking for a mattress that can be used with an adjustable bed, the DreamCloud Memory Foam is a good option.
 Testers loved the DreamCloud Memory Foam for its denser foam, which provides more support and a true medium feel without sacrificing pressure relief.
 Softer foams allow you to sink far into the mattress, potentially reinforcing your spine’s abnormal curvature, depending on your sleep position.

 Our team also likes DreamCloud for its affordability.
-A queen-size DreamCloud Memory Foam mattress costs $1,532 at its regular price, but frequent promotions decrease the cost to about $800.
+A queen-size DreamCloud Memory Foam mattress costs $1,532 at its regular price, but frequent promotions decrease the cost to about $800 making this an affordable mattress option.
 When you opt for the adjustable bed bundle, you can purchase a mattress and adjustable base for around $1,500, the same price as many mattresses or adjustable beds alone.

 While most hybrid, latex, and foam mattresses are compatible with an adjustable bed, not all conform nicely to the bed’s adjustments.
 Thinner, more pliable mattresses worked best during our testing, molding to each adjustment with minimal gapping between the mattress and the base.
 The 12-inch DreamCloud Memory Foam mattress is a great fit for an adjustable bed because it’s thin enough to conform well, but still provides the firmness and support most people need for a comfortable night’s sleep on a flat surface.